Causes: carbon dioxide

 Plants on land and in the ocean draw in CO2 (carbon + oxygen) from the atmosphere or sewater and use solar energy + H2O (water) to make carbohydrates (C6H12O6), which they use to grow.
 They release some CO2 along with an unwanted biproduct, (O2) into water and air, which animals and people use in respiration.

 Animals (including people) take in the O2 made by plants, and exhale CO2, which goes into the atmosphere.
 Plants use some of this for photosynthesis.
+However, during respiration plants also release about half the CO2 that they took up.
+As temperatures increase, the amount of CO2 they release also increases.

 When plants and animals die, if they’re not eaten, they decompose in the soil or fall to the bottom of the ocean (about 18% of our bodies are carbon, and, like our bones and teeth, coral and the shells of marine animals is made of calcium carbonate).
 Some gasses from decomposition, including CO2, escape into the atmosphere, but depending on where these plants and animals die and how quickly they are buried, quite a bit of the carbon is locked away underground.
 Over tens or hundreds of millions of years, it can become oil, coal, or limestone.